A Multi-Worker Assembly Line Rebalancing with Spatial and Ergonomic Considerations: Conclusion

 For both the initial balancing and the rebalancing, the number of workers was set to the minimum value ensuring feasibility.
 This choice forces workloads to be as close as possible to the cycle time, reflecting realistic production conditions.
 As a consequence, the number of workers may differ between the current and rebalanced configurations.

-Since all three objectives are considered equally relevant for the rebalancing problem, identical weights of $1/3$ were assigned in the experiments.
-However, the objectives exhibit different scales: the MSF is naturally bounded by $[0,1]$, whereas the workload range can vary up to $\text{CT}-1$ (because, under the given formulation, each worker is assigned at least one task), and the ergonomic range is potentially unbounded from above.
+Since all three objectives are considered equally relevant for the rebalancing problem, identical weights of $1/3$ were assigned in the experiments, providing a neutral baseline in the absence of a priori preferences.
+A preliminary sensitivity analysis showed that varying the weights often leads to identical optimal solutions, due to the constrained structure of the feasible solution space.
+However, the objectives exhibit different scales; the MSF is naturally bounded by $[0,1]$, whereas the workload range can vary up to $\text{CT}-1$ (because, under the given formulation, each worker is assigned at least one task), and the ergonomic range is potentially unbounded from above.
 To allow a meaningful aggregation, all objectives were normalized to the interval $[0,1]$.

-Normalization was performed using the Nadir–Utopia method \cite{normalization}, in which each objective value $f_k$ is transformed according to:
+Normalization was performed using the Nadir–Utopia method \citep{normalization}, in which each objective value $f_k$ is transformed according to:

 This ensures commensurability among the three criteria and prevents any single objective from dominating the weighted sum due to scale differences.

 The Nadir and Utopia values for each objective were obtained empirically by solving the model three times, each time optimizing a single objective while keeping all constraints active.
 For each criterion, the best and worst values observed across the three runs were used as the Utopia and Nadir points, respectively, and applied for objective normalization in all experiments.